artefactual/archivematica-storage-service/install/README.md

 Storage Service can be accessed using `sudo journalctl -u archivematica-storage -service`.

-When running Archivematica using docker, `docker-compose logs` commands can be used to access the logs from different containers, e.g. `docker-compose logs -f archivematica-storage-service`.
+When running Archivematica using docker, `docker compose logs` commands can be used to access the logs from different containers, e.g. `docker compose logs -f archivematica-storage-service`.

 ### Overriding the logging configuration